oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

       </copy>
       ```

-3. Copy and Paste the custom Methods. - Location and details - Use the feature in the Lively MD Verbatim

-## Task 5: Deploy Chaincode on Peer Nodes Partitioned by Channels -- check whether Docker is installed on image; else create local env
+## Task 5: Deploy Chaincode on Peer Nodes Partitioned by Channels

 Blockchain App Builder chaincode deployment starts the Hyperledger Fabric basic network, other services, and installs and instantiates the chaincode for you.